 We have identified the potential physical and transitional risks and opportunities presented by rising temperatures and climate change for our business and have also considered the scale of this risk to the Company.
-Climate change is not a principal risk for the Company for the half year ended 31 March 2023, but we have identified the climate transition as an emerging risk due to its intensifying importance to all stakeholders.
+Climate change is not a principal risk for the Company for the half year ended 31 March 2025, but we have identified the climate transition as an emerging risk due to its intensifying importance to all stakeholders.
+The Company believes that its liquidity position, its business model, diversified portfolio and its focus on risk mitigation combined with operational cash and funding reserves, offer a significant degree of protection to the business.